 All MTi's are available as OEM-board as well.
 The connection from the OEM board to the push-pull connector of the encased version is a flexible PCB, which has put to vibration test according to MIL-STD 202.
-The OEM board contains two headers, one 10-pins header and one 14-pins header.
+The OEM board contains two headers, one 10-pins header and one 6-pins header.
 Details of the headers are:

-Table 22: Part numbers headers on MTi OEM
+Table 23: Part numbers headers on MTi OEM

+Description Manufacturer Part number

+5x2 (10 pins dual row) box header, pitch 1.27 Samtec FTS-105-01-F-DV-P-K

+mm

-Description Manufacturer Part number 5x2 (10 pins dual row) box header, pitch 1.27 mm Samtec FTS-105-01-F-DV-P-K 3x2 (6 pins dual row) box header, pitch 1.27 mm Samtec FTS-103-01-F-DV-P-K
+3x2 (6 pins dual row) box header, pitch 1.27 Samtec FTS-103-01-F-DV-P-K

+mm

 The two headers have several functions, some are reserved for future use.
-The 10-pins header offers basic functionality, the 14-pins header features advanced options.
-Note that MTi's with an RS422 interface don't have a USB interface.
+The 10-pins header offers various communication and synchronization lines, the 6-pins header provides access to UART communication.
+Note that MTi's with an RS422 interface do not have a USB interface.
 Make sure to always apply a common ground (see https://base.xsens.com/hc/en-us/articles/211592185-Synchronization-with-the-MTi).